Content-type: text/html; charset=UTF-8 Man page of IPSET

 The hash:mac set type uses a hash to store MAC addresses.
 Zero valued MAC addresses cannot be stored in a hash:mac type of set.
 For matches on destination MAC addresses, see COMMENTS below.

-CREATE-OPTIONS := [ hashsize value ] [ maxelem value ] [ timeout value ] [ counters ] [ comment ] [ skbinfo ]
+CREATE-OPTIONS := [ hashsize value ] [ maxelem value ] [ bucketsize value ] [ timeout value ] [ counters ] [ comment ] [ skbinfo ]

 ADD-ENTRY := macaddr